dododas/bootstrap-demo-matlab/README.md

 ![](plots/obs-data-fit.png)

 Notice that the single exponential model does not fit the observed data as well as the simulated data did.
 This can also be seen in the plots of the residuals below, as well as the distribution of residuals, which is very *non-normal*.
-When the data are well described by a model, we expect the residuals to be distributed roughly evenly above a below zero.
+When the data are well described by a model, we expect the residuals to be distributed randomly above and below zero.

 ![](plots/obs-residuals.png)